For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Put the 'oh' in opa and embark on an unforgettable exploration of an ancient land of gods and goddesses, myths and legends.
 Your springboard to your spellbinding holiday is the vibrant capital of Athens, an effortless mix of ancient treasures and modern verve, which you will have an opportunity to explore after being transferred to your hotel.
 This evening, join your Travel Director and travel companions for a Welcome Reception, including a light meal and welcome drink.

-Join your Local Specialist for a guided morning sightseeing tour to the ancient complex that was once the Cradle of Western Civilisation.
-Along our journey into antiquity, we'll have an opportunity to explore the Acropolis with its treasures.
-We'll admire the Parthenon, dedicated to the goddess Athena, the Royal Palace, Temple of Zeus and the Agora, once the haunt of Socrates and Plato.
-'Dive Into Culture' and see remarkable displays of an ancient world during an included visit to the Acropolis Museum, and see Hadrian's Arch and the stadium where the first modern Olympics took place in 1896.
+Join your Local Specialist for a guided morning sightseeing tour to the ancient complex that was once the 'Cradle of Western Civilisation'.
+Along our journey into antiquity, we'll have an opportunity to explore the Acropolis with its treasures and admire the Parthenon, dedicated to the goddess Athena, the Royal Palace, Temple of Zeus and the Agora, once the haunt of Socrates and Plato.
+Dive Into Culture and see remarkable displays of an ancient world during an included visit to the Acropolis Museum, and see Hadrian's Arch and the stadium where the first modern Olympics took place in 1896.
 The rest of the day is yours to enjoy on your own.
-Stroll through the Plaka, people watch in Syntagma Square or go in search of the city's tastiest souvlaki – the choice is yours.
+Stroll through the Plaka, people-watch in Syntagma Square or go in search of the city's tastiest souvlaki – the choice is yours.

 We depart Athens this morning, crossing the mighty Corinth Canal to the wild Peloponnesian Peninsula.
 Arriving in Corinth, we join a Local Specialist to explore an ancient city that several empires fought over throughout the centuries.
-We continue to Mycenae, a mighty kingdom of ancient Greece, where we'll see the Beehive Tombs, (the Treasury of Atreus), the Lion Gate and the remains of Agamemnon's Royal Palace, in the company of a Local Specialist.
+We continue to Mycenae, a mighty kingdom of Ancient Greece, where we'll see the Beehive Tombs (the Treasury of Atreus), the Lion Gate and the remains of Agamemnon's Royal Palace, in the company of a Local Specialist.
 Later, we'll travel to Epidaurus to visit the ancient theatre and view the Sanctuary of Asclepius, the God of Medicine, whose snake-entwined staff remains the symbol of medicine to this day.
 Arriving in the Venetian town of Nafplion later, we'll dine in our hotel this evening.

 We traverse the Mountains of Arcadia to ancient Olympia, the site of the first Olympic Games held in 776 BC.
-This evening, we 'Connect With Locals' joining the Karambellas family on their olive and wine farm for a Be My Guest dinner, some traditional dancing and characteristic Greek philoxenia.
+This evening, we Connect With Locals joining the Karambellas family for dinner on their olive and wine farm at a Be My Guest experience featuring traditional dancing and characteristic Greek philoxenia.

 We join a Local Specialist this morning to delve into centuries of history.
 We'll visit the ancient Olympic site, the museum and the ruined remains of the Temples of Zeus and Hera.
 Leaving Olympia, we skirt the coastline north to Patras, crossing the Gulf of Corinth to mainland Greece before continuing to Delphi, our home for the night.

 Tread in the footsteps of the ancient Greeks, who would descend on the sanctuary of Delphi to consult with the most important oracle in the classical world.
 Join your Local Specialist and walk the Sacred Way to the 4th-century Temple of Apollo.
 View the statues immortalising the strength of the athletes who once competed in the Pythian Games, held in honour of Apollo and the Arts.
 A scenic afternoon drive brings us to Thermopylae, famous for the heroic defence by Leonidas and his brave Spartans against the invading Persians.
-We cross the lush Thessaly region, the 'bread basket of Greece', the travel over the Pourmaraki Pass towards Kalambaka.
+We cross the lush Thessaly region, the 'breadbasket of Greece', then travel over the Pourmaraki Pass towards Kalambaka.

 The UNESCO World Heritage monasteries of Meteora are our first stop today.
 Join a Local Specialist to visit two of the six Eastern Orthodox monasteries that cling impressively to immense, rounded rock towers overlooking the town.
 A scenic drive returns us to Athens, where we'll enjoy a rousing Farewell Dinner with our travel companions and reminisce over an incredible journey through Greece.

 Visit the Turkish shores of Kusadasi for a complimentary Shore Experience to ancient Ephesus.
 We continue to Patmos, the site where the Book of Revelation was written by St. John.
-Here, you could choose to see the Cave of the Apocalypse and Monastery as an Optional Experience.
+Here, you could choose to see the Cave of the Apocalypse and St. John's Monastery as an Optional Experience.